sawfiz/rock_paper_scissors/README.md

 - using the `<dialog>` tag to create a modal easily

 ### CSS
+#### Orignal version created in 2022-09
 - How to add Google fonts
 - How to add images from Unsplash
 - Using transition to move elements
+#### Revisit the project in 2022-10
+- Add responsiveness
+- Add dialog/modal

 ### JS
+#### Original version created in 2022-09
-- Targeting elements in a DOM model
+- Target elements in a DOM model
-- Changing innerText of HTML elements
+- Change innerText of HTML elements
-- Adding event listener to a single element
+- Add event listener to a single element
-- Adding event listener to an array of elements
+- Add event listener to an array of elements
-- Adding/moving classes to an element to show/hide/reposition
+- Add/remove classes to an element to show/hide/reposition
-- Playing sound
+- Play sound
+#### Revisit the project on 2022-11-09
+- Eliminate global variables
+- Keep a few global constants
+- Rewrite the console version of the js code with properly structured functions
+- Rewrite the overall code based on the Modle-View-Controller (MVC) design pattern

 ## To do
 - How to add a favicon